UW Women's Center

-Over the years, many studies have demonstrated there is a need for effective mentoring.
-Some of the most compelling reasons for mentoring in science, technologies, engineering, and math (STEM) are that:
+Over the years, several studies have demonstrated a need for effective mentoring.
+Some of the strongest reasons for mentoring in science, technologies, engineering, and math (STEM) are that:

 - Women in STEM fields are underrepresented in the student body and the workforce.

 - Female students often suffer a decline in academic and career ambitions during college years.